 1 cinnamon stick ( my favorite cinnamon sticks)

 1. Pour the room temperature coconut water into the glass jar.
 Add the kefir grains and the cinnamon stick.
+You can also leave the cinnamon stick out and add it during a second ferment if using kefir grains instead of the kefir starter.
 If using the kefir starter, warm the coconut water to 92 degrees F. and pour into the glass jar.
 Stir in the kefir starter with a large spoon, add cinnamon stick, and cover the jar loosely with the lid.

 3. If you are using the water kefir grains, once you strain them out of the coconut water kefir, you need to store the grains in sugar water made with ¼ cup of organic sugar and 1 quart of pure spring water in a covered container until you’re ready to make another batch of coconut water kefir.
 I usually just use the kefir grains to make another batch of coconut water kefir right away.
 If you don’t want to do this, the water kefir grains can stay in the refrigerator for several weeks in the sugar water.